NATO Nuclear Planning Group: Structure

 Underneath the Permanent Representatives level is the Staff Group.
 This level involves members of the national delegations of member countries.
 Proposals and other items on the agenda for the Nuclear Planning Group discussions are deliberated upon here first.
 As such, this level is responsible for a majority of the documentational work at the Nuclear Planning Group.
 When a consensus is reached upon an agenda item, a report will be created for which the Permanent Representatives and ministerial levels can later discuss.
 The Staff Group is chaired by the Nuclear Planning Directorate.
-This directorate is composed of members of NATO’s International Staff who are often experienced in regard to nuclear planning.
+This directorate is composed of members of NATO's International Staff who are often experienced in regard to nuclear planning.
 The director has consistently been an American.
 From the military side, a member of the International Military Staff such as a naval captain or colonel will be involved in Staff Group sessions.

 Although not directly part of the Nuclear Planning Group, the High Level Group is heavily associated with it.
 Established in 1977 and led by the United States, this group involves meetings of high-ranking officials from the capitals of NATO members.
 The High Level Group was created due to several American concerns.
-This included handling the issue of the Soviet Union’s new nuclear systems at the time.
+This included handling the issue of the Soviet Union's new nuclear systems at the time.
 The United States was also concerned of the capacity of the North Atlantic Council to handle important nuclear decisions during the Cold War period.
 Another reason why the United States wanted to create the High Level Group was in order to have the senior officials of the NATO members’ capitals be more involved in nuclear discussion.
 The High Level Group remains an advisory organization to the Nuclear Planning Group regarding nuclear planning and policymaking, and is also engaged in discussions involving nuclear weapons security and safety.
 Reports of discussions are created and given to the defense ministers, who are involved in the ministerial level of the Nuclear Planning Group.

 Membership

 Currently, all the members of NATO are also members of the Nuclear Planning Group apart from France.
-These countries are Albania, Belgium, Bulgaria, Canada, Croatia, Czech Republic, Denmark, Estonia, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Turkey, United Kingdom, and the United States.
+These countries are Albania, Belgium, Bulgaria, Canada, Croatia, the Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Luxembourg, Montenegro, the Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey, the United Kingdom and the United States.
 In the 2008 French White Paper on Defense and National Security, France argued that its nuclear forces are completely independent and will not participate in the group.
 For that reason, France is not an official member of the Nuclear Planning Group.

 Historically, meetings of the Nuclear Planning Group would involve four permanent members (United Kingdom, United States, Italy, and West Germany) and a rotating group of non-permanent members.
 However, this rotational structure was terminated in November 1979.